Planning a Low-Risk, Festive Fall Event

 - In addition to reviewing CDC guidance, know your community and state’s public safety measures and recommendations regarding masking and vaccinations for public gatherings.

 - If you decide to require or strongly encourage face coverings, please note that a costume mask should not replace a protective mask.
 A protective mask should never be worn over or under a costume mask as this could restrict breathing.
 To keep it festive, suggest to guests and volunteers that they may be able to decorate their protective masks or find one that coordinates with their costume.

 - Remind guests and volunteers to stay home if they have been exposed to COVID-19 in the past 14 days or are showing symptoms, whether they are vaccinated or unvaccinated.

-If local health officials allow gatherings amid COVID-19, offering low-risk activities that follow CDC recommendations may give your community a small taste of “normal.”
-With some creativity, your church or school may be able to modify one or more of its autumn traditions.
+Right now, gatherings that take place outdoors would be considered more low risk for spreading COVID-19 because of the constant supply of fresh air and the ability for people to spread out.
+Indoor activities, where it may be harder to social distance, would be considered more high risk.
+Offering low-risk activities that follow CDC recommendations may give your community a small taste of “normal.”
+With some creativity, your church or school could modify one or more of its autumn traditions.

 You’ll want to clearly designate and secure separate areas for the following: